bjones1/CodeChat_Editor/docs/implementation.md

 - Save the file to disk.
 - If dirty, re-load the file.

+### IDE/editor integration

+- Use a websocket to send a load command to the CodeChat Editor, causing it to load the specified text.
+- Use a websocket to send a save command, which causes the CodeChat Editor to save the current file.

+How to specify a filename?
+Current, we use the URL's path.
+But, want another way to store this so we can load a new file in the current editor to improve performance, flexibility.

 ### Table of contents

 - While the TOC file must be placed in the root of the project, it will be